 - Walking: Comparatively pleasant area for walking, but little of interest nearby for tourists.
 The hotel gates face a lane packed with stalls and other facilities for local workers.
 Crowded, but a fascinating slice of city life.

 - Public Transport: Nothing of any use to tourists.
-The nearest Mumbai Metro station is Western Express Highway (3km, 15-minute drive), but has limited connectivity till about 2025 when several other routes open.
+The nearest Mumbai Metro station is Western Express Highway (3km), but has limited connectivity till about 2023 when several other routes open.